Temperature dependence of the long-term annealing behavior of neutron irradiated diodes from 8-inch p-type silicon wafers: Effective Doping Concentration

 For the epitaxial sensors, the offset is present as well, however, it vanishes for lower temperatures due to the significant difference in the temperature dependence of the reverse annealing.
 While the beneficial annealing is slower throughout the entire temperature range, the reverse annealing at temperatures below roughly $50^\circ$C is processing faster than expected from the Hamburg model.

-A fit equation to extract the acceleration factor $A$ between a given annealing temperature $T$ to $60^\circ$C of the form
+A fit equation to extract the acceleration factor $A (T)$ between a given annealing temperature $T$ to $60^\circ$C of the form

 can be applied to the acceleration factors for FZ and EPI in dependence of the annealing temperature (Figure~\ref{fig:Acceleration}).
 The four extracted parameters for beneficial and reverse annealing are summarized in Table~\ref{tab:Fit_params}.
+Using the parameters with equation \ref{eq:acceleration}, the acceleration factor for any annealing temperature with respect to $60^\circ$C can be calculated.
+This can be used to calculate the equivalent time at $60^\circ$C $t_{60}$ for any given time span at another temperature $t_T$ by multiplying the annealing time with the retrieved acceleration factor: $t_{60}=t_T\cdot A(T)$.
+To calculate the time needed to reach the same annealing effects as during a certain time span at $60^\circ$C, the time span has to be divided by the acceleration factor: $t_T=t_{60}/A(T)$.

-These equations can then be used to calculate the equivalent annealing times at different temperatures.
 To re-calculate the in-reactor annealing times, the equations for the beneficial annealing have been used after the first round of analysis to correct the in-reactor annealing times, which is feasible since the irradiation times are limited and the beneficial annealing dominates in this short term time region.
 First, the equivalent time at $60^\circ$C was calculated for each temperature step during irradiation using an exemplary temperature recording and summed up to the total in-reactor annealing time.
 These values were then used to directly calculate the equivalent times for the other annealing temperatures.
-Besides the scaling factors, the equivalent annealing time can be calculated using the equation
+Besides using the scaling factors, the equivalent annealing time $t_{eq}$ can be calculated using the equation

-using the extracted beneficial annealing activation energies (see Table \ref{tab:Activation_energy}).
+using the extracted beneficial annealing activation energies $E_a$(see Table \ref{tab:Activation_energy}). $T$ is the temperature the annealing is occurring, $T_{ref}$ the reference temperature the equivalent time is calculated for and $k_B$ is the Boltzman constant.
 Both methods result in the same values within the uncertainties.

 These corrections of the in-reactor annealing times have an effect especially on the timing of the minima.
 The values calculated using the scaling factors of the Hamburg model and the values calculated using the newly extracted parameters are shown in Table~\ref{tab:Re-calculation} exemplary for the lowest annealing temperature of $5.5^\circ$C, as there the largest differences are present due to the difference in temperature dependence especially for the epitaxial sensors.
 Due to the difference in temperature dependence, the equivalent times at the annealing temperatures below $30^\circ$C are shorter than assumed, while the times at $40^\circ$C remain very similar and the times at $60^\circ$C are slightly longer.